 How to draft a notebook or journal cover in any size

 Hello, my crafty friends!
-How many of you use a journal, diary or a simple notebook to organize and plan your days, shopping, holiday, budget and more?
+How many of you use a journal, diary or a simple notebook to organize and plan your days, shopping, holidays, budget and more?
 I have a few organizers and journals for different aspects of my life.

-I also keep a separate notebook of bag and accessories patterns I am currently working on.
-In there, I write all details about the project: sewing skills needed, size and shape, name and measurements of individual pattern pieces, fabric and other supplies requirements, sewing steps and any pattern testers adjustments.
+I also keep a separate notebook of bags and accessory patterns that I am currently working on.
+In there, I write all the details about the project: sewing skills needed, size and shape, name and measurements of individual pattern pieces, fabric and other supplies requirements, sewing steps and any pattern testers adjustments.
 The end of that notebook is full of ideas for patterns I want to design one day.
 I am not very good at drawing but will sketch a rough design or style of the project that I envisioned in my mind, make notes on size, any specific features and details I want to add or techniques I want to use or try.

 Then, I thought….you need some pockets!
 Yes, pockets!
-Whenever a new idea struck me, or need to add something to my TO DO list I can never find a pen or pencil on hand, but if my cover had pockets I could keep a spare pencil with my notebooks.
+Whenever a new idea struck me or need to add something to my TO DO list, I can never find a pen or pencil on hand, but if my cover had pockets, I could keep a spare pencil with my notebooks.
 One less worry in my life!

 And as a bonus I also wanted to add a snap closure, because why not?!